Christchurch provides a range of bus and ferry services for those living in or visiting the city.

 Council owns and maintains most bus shelters in Christchurch.
 All of the Council's bus shelters are smokefree and vapefree.

 To report or request the following, please call 03 941 8999, or email email@example.com:

-For graffiti removal from all council-owned bus shelters, seats and pillars outside of normal cleaning, report it online(external link), call 03 941 8999 and ask for the Graffiti Office.
+For graffiti removal from all council-owned bus shelters and seats outside of normal cleaning, report it online(external link) or call 03 941 8999 and ask for the Graffiti Office.

 You can also use Snap Send Solve(external link) to report graffiti and breakages at Council shelters.